wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-jit/talk.rst

 * GCC

-* You can optimize only on what you know before running the program
+* Can optimize only on what it knows before running the program

 Interpreter
 ===========

 * CPython, PyPy

-* Do everything at runtime
+* Executes an abstract representation of the program

 * Not very smart